Georges Vézina: NHL

+Returning to Montreal for training camp for the 1925–26 season, Vézina was noticeably ill, though it was diagnosed as a severe cold which led to a persistent fever.
+By December 28, 1925, his fever had reached 102 °F but he insisted on playing against the Pittsburgh Pirates.
+Contemporary accounts show that he was remarkable, as if his illness was not fazing him at all, but once in the locker room, his headache had worsened, so he lay down on the rubbing table.
+Whether he took himself out of the game or he was forced out is unclear, but former U.S. Olympic team goaltender Alphonse Lacroix, who had been signed before the season, was tasked with replacing him for the remaining periods.
+Contrary to popular myths, he neither collapsed nor vomited blood.
+Pittsburgh defeated Montreal 1 to 0, with Roy Worters being credited with a shutout.

 The day after the game, Vézina was diagnosed with tuberculosis and advised to return home.
-He made a last trip into the Canadiens' dressing room on December 3 to say a final goodbye to his teammates.
+He made a last trip into the Canadiens' dressing room on December 3 to formally retire.
 Dandurand would later describe Vézina as sitting in his corner of the dressing room with "tears rolling down his cheeks.
 He was looking at his old pads and skates that Eddie Dufour [the Canadiens trainer] had arranged in Georges' corner.
 Then, he asked one little favour—the sweater he had worn in the last world series."
-Vézina returned to his hometown of Chicoutimi with his wife Marie, where he died in the early hours on Saturday, March 27, 1926, at l'Hôtel-Dieu hospital.
+It was by then that he had lost 35 pounds.
+Vézina, who had been plagued by monetary issues due to bad business investments in his final weeks, returned to his hometown of Chicoutimi with his wife Marie, where he would be admitted to the l'Hôtel-Dieu hospital; he died there in the early hours on March 27, 1926.
 Though he played only one period for the Canadiens during the entire season, the team honoured his entire $6,000 salary, a testament to how important Vézina had been to the team.
 The Canadiens finished in last place in 1925–26.